 - Vs Lakers: 4pts, 14rebs, 7blks

 Now watch him play some great defense against a young Orlando Magic Shaq during Shaq’s most athletic days.

-Parish spent his next and final season in Chicago, where he won a championship and let Michael Jordan know you don’t mess with a 43 year old 7’0 Celtic great who practices martial arts.
+Parish spent his next and final season of his career in Chicago, where he won a championship and let Michael Jordan know you don’t mess with a 43-year old 7’0 Celtic great who practices martial arts.